stanislav741/stanislav741/README.md

-Storage for pet projects and courses homework. <br>
+This is a storage for various pet projects and courses homework. <br>
 🇺🇸 / 🇩🇪 / 🇷🇺

 <!--